Please watch this short video for a general overview of the program.

 - ESOL, Project based Learning, Gifted & Talented, Online Teaching, ECE Special Education, Read to Succeed Teacher (depending on elective coursework chosen)

 Specific to USC Aiken, teachers must meet the following requirements: (a) Bachelor’s degree, (b) initial or professional license at the middle, secondary, or PK–12 level, (c) minimum qualifying score(s) on the content area examination(s) required by the State Board of Education.
-In addition, you may need to complete the following courses approved by the State of SC Office of eLearning to correlate with the courses required as part of the M.Ed. in Educator Leadership.

 For consideration for admission, applicants should have: